jackrichter/moveObjectOnTable/README.md

 You can download it from: "https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html".
 Furthermore a system environment variable pointing to the jdk/bin folder must be set
 so the appropriate commands (java, -jar) can be found.
 The process is easily done and there are planty of clear explanation on Google.

+**Spring Boot**
+Though unusual to choose Spring Boot for developinng a console application, it brings many advantages
+while developing Java code, non less Dependency Injection, many libradies that can easily be incorporated
+should one wish further development options.

 **Maven**
 If you need to change anything in the code and want to re-run with the changes,